phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ### startRangingBeaconsInRegion

-`EstimoteBeacons.startRangingBeaconsInRegion ...` Stats looking for beacons.
+`EstimoteBeacons.startRangingBeaconsInRegion(callback)` Starts looking for beacons.

 ### stopRangingBeaconsInRegion

-`EstimoteBeacons.stopRangingBeaconsInRegion(successCallback) ...` Stops looking for beacons.
+`EstimoteBeacons.stopRangingBeaconsInRegion(callback)` Stops looking for beacons.

 ### getBeacons

-`EstimoteBeacons.getBeacons(successCallback) ...` Returns latest list of beacons found by `startRangingBeaconsInRegion` or `startEstimoteBeaconsDiscoveryForRegion`.
+`EstimoteBeacons.getBeacons(callback)` Returns latest list of beacons found by `startRangingBeaconsInRegion` or `startEstimoteBeaconsDiscoveryForRegion`.
 You have to call this method periodically to be up to date with latest results.

 ## Known Issues